bregman-arie/devops-exercises/exercises/security/README.md

 <summary>What is a software supply chain attack? </summary><br><b>

 [Aquasec](https://www.aquasec.com/cloud-native-academy/devsecops/supply-chain-security/): An attack by an actor who injects malicious software into a part of the software supply chain.

+[NIST](https://www.cisa.gov/sites/default/files/publications/defending_against_software_supply_chain_attacks_508_1.pdf): Common software supply chain attacks are characterized by attackers injecting malicious code into a third party vendor's software before this vendor sends the code (e.g. as an update) to its customer, thurs leveraging the attack when the customers consequently integrate the code into their projects (e.g. CI pipelines).
 </b></details>

 <details>